Enhancing deep neural networks with morphological information: Evaluation

 \section{Evaluation}

-In this section, we first present the evaluation scenario for the three evaluation tasks, followed by results, presented separately for each of the tasks.
-We end the section with the ablation study, performed on the DP task.
-In the ablation study, we investigate the effect of additional morphological features in three situations where we tweak one aspect of training procedure at a time: (1) we increase the maximum training time of our models by additional $5$ epochs, (2) we replace the human-annotated features with the ones automatically predicted by machine learning models, and (3) we replace the embeddings from general multilingual BERT with those from more specific multilingual and monolingual BERT models.
+In this section, we first present the evaluation scenario for the three evaluation tasks, followed by the results presented separately for each of the tasks.
+We end the section with additional experiments performed on the DP task.
+In the additional experiments, we investigate the effect of additional morphological features in three situations where we tweak one aspect of the training procedure at a time: 1) we increase the maximum training time of our models by additional $5$ epochs, 2) we replace the human-annotated features with the ones automatically predicted by machine learning models, and 3) we replace the embeddings from general multilingual BERT with those from more specific multilingual and monolingual BERT models.